-As marijuana becomes legalized to some degree in many parts of the country as well as the rest of the world, the debate continues.
+As marijuana becomes legalized in many parts of the country (as well as the rest of the world), the debate on recreational use continues.
 There are millions of people who use the drug recreationally or for health-related reasons.
 Yet it’s essential that those who do use it do so safely and within reason.
-Otherwise, addiction can become a very real avenue and consequence of prolonged marijuana use.
+Otherwise, addiction can become a very real consequence of prolonged marijuana use.

 Marijuana is typically seen as a social drug.
-It’s often seen as something you do time from time with friends or on a relaxing weekend.
-However, as with other substances, it can creep up on you.
+It’s often seen as something you do from time to time with friends or on a relaxing weekend.
+However, as with other substances, it is not so simple.
 You may think you have your usage under control when the opposite is actually the truth.
-If you find yourself making excuse for your marijuana use, or if it’s affecting your work or personal life, then you may have a problem that needs to be addressed.
-When marijuana is all you can think about, addiction may unfortunately be a reality for you.
-In addition, marijuana has always been known as a “gateway” drug, meaning it’s a substance that many people start out by using before moving on to harder drugs.
+If you find yourself making excuses for your marijuana use, or if it’s affecting your work or personal life, then you may have a problem that needs to be addressed.
+In addition, marijuana is possibly a “gateway” drug, meaning it’s a substance that many people start out using before moving on to harder drugs.

 Physical Marijuana Addiction Symptoms

 Red, glassy eyes: Marijuana use can cause the eyes to become extremely red and bloodshot, as well as giving them a glassy or glossed over appearance.
 Another common side effect is a noticeable narrowing of the eyes, as if squinting.